 There may be very few people like me who started working very late in life.
 I’m yet to meet one.
 Though I did try my hand at few things earlier but I was destined to end up here.
 Here’s something that kept my attention and interest in the last six years.

 It’s been an interesting journey when I started from a blog where I would write all that would catch my eye.
-When did my small blog turn into a Branding Agency?
+When did my small blog turn into a branding platform?
 I’m myself surprised!

 The major drawback however is the time lost in life.
-When I meet people today I realize they’ve been working for 15/20/25 years.
-I’m a baby in front of these big shots.
-I truly have a long way to go.
+When I meet people today I realize they’ve been working for 15-20-25 years.
+I’m a baby in front of those big shots.
+I truly have a long way to go, I tell myself.
 Yeah!

-Well, at the same time I’m proud of doing what all we have done in the past 5 years.
-From a blog to a Creative Digital Agency, we did rise to a great level purely on sheer merit.
-Yes, it takes time for people to take you seriously and even more time to get used to the fact that you are now at 40, a working woman and not a housewife.
-Five years later the world will accept, even if it’s with a pinch of salt.
+Well, at the same time I’m proud of doing what all I’ve done in the past six years.
+From a blog to a Digital Agency… seems a great level.
+Yes, it takes time for people to take you seriously and even more time to get used to the fact that you are now 40+, a working woman and not a housewife.
+Five years later, the world will accept, even if it’s with a pinch of salt.
 (Do Not Give Up).

-A small blog turned into a branding agency with clients we could not handle with our team put together.
+A small blog turned into a branding platform and creative agency with clients I could not handle with a team put together.
 So the team increased and then what followed was a space and cash crunch.
 A kitchenette was transformed into an office with red carpets and blue curtains, a few computers and loads of tea cups gave us G Caffe.

 And now I’m asked, “Can you afford so many employees?”
 Then I proudly say, “Yes, I Can.”
-Isn’t that an achievement to be proud of, for us whose baby is just 5 years old with a 44 year old Mumma.
+Isn’t that an achievement to be proud of, for us whose baby is just 6-year-old with a 44-year-old Mumma.

-So many eyebrows were raised when people heard we are a startup.
+So many eyebrows were raised when people heard I’ve a Start-up.
 It was tough.
-Thanks to these modern times, Startups are now taken seriously.
+Thanks to these modern times, Start-ups are now taken seriously.
 They’re affordable and trustworthy too.
 You know why?
 As they honestly want to compensate the time gap which they left behind in a journey called life and want to achieve.

 Now at G Caffe, we are branding those who are coming our way and I feel pride in saying though late in life but I’m glad to be here.
 The world has now accepted me as a working woman, maybe partly, but yes.
 This has been the toughest of all crunches ever.
 The crunch of believing in me.